-Financial assets measured at amortised cost
+• Financial assets measured at amortised cost

-A financial asset is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.
+A financial asset is measured at amortised cost if it is held within a business model whose objective is to hold financial assets in order to collect contractual cash flows and its contractual terms give rise on specified dates to cash flows that are SPPI on the principal amount outstanding.

-The Fund includes in this category short-term non-financing receivables, including cash and cash equivalents, loan receivable and other receivables.
+The Fund includes in this category short-term non-financing receivables, including cash and cash equivalents and other assets.

-- Financial assets measured at fair value through profit or loss ("FVPL") A financial asset is measured at fair value through profit or loss if: - (a) Its contractual terms do not give rise to cash flows on specified dates that are solely payments of principal and interest ("SPPI") on the principal outstanding; or - (b) It is not held within a business model whose objective is either to collect contractual cash flows, or to both collect contractual cash flows and sell; or - (c) At initial recognition, it is irrevocably designated as measured at fair value through profit or loss when doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognising the gains and losses on them on different bases.
+- Financial assets measured at fair value through profit or loss ("FVPL") A financial asset is measured at fair value through profit or loss if: - (a) Its contractual terms do not give rise to cash flows on specified dates that are SPPI on the principal outstanding; or - (b) It is not held within a business model whose objective is either to collect contractual cash flows, or to both collect contractual cash flows and sell; or - (c) At initial recognition, it is irrevocably designated as measured at fair value through profit or loss when doing so eliminates or significantly reduces a measurement or recognition inconsistency that would otherwise arise from measuring assets or liabilities or recognising the gains and losses on them on different bases.

-The Fund includes in this category the investment in its Subsidiary, both the equity and loan components.
+The Fund includes in this category the investment in the Subsidiary, both the equity and loan components.
 The Fund's investment in the Subsidiary is managed and performance is evaluated on a fair value basis.
 The Fund is primarily focused on fair value information and uses that information to assess the assets' performance and to make decisions.
-The Fund has not taken the option to irrevocably designate the investment at fair value through other comprehensive income.
+The Fund has not taken the option to irrevocably designate the investment in the Subsidiary at fair value through other comprehensive income.
 Consequently, the investment in the Subsidiary is measured at fair value through profit or loss.